 Who can contribute to the PA PAC?

-- Individual members of AAPA, as well as AAPA employees, may contribute to the PA PAC.
-Federal law prohibits the PAC from accepting donations from other sources.
+- Individual members of AAPA, as well as AAPA employees, may contribute to PA PAC.
+Federal law prohibits PA PAC from accepting donations from other sources.

 - Please note:

-- Individuals may contribute up to $5,000 to the PA PAC per calendar year.
+- Individuals may contribute up to $5,000 to PA PAC per calendar year.

 - Only personal contributions are accepted

-- Contributions to the PA PAC are not tax deductible as charitable contributions.
+- Contributions to PA PAC are not tax deductible as charitable contributions.

-- All contributions to the PA PAC are voluntary
+- All contributions to PA PAC are voluntary

-Whom can I contact with questions about the PA PAC?
+Whom can I contact with questions about PA PAC?

-- Contact Sandy Harding, Senior Director, Federal Advocacy, at firstname.lastname@example.org, for more information.
+- Contact Kristin Butterfield, Director, Grassroots and Political Advocacy, at email@example.com for more information.